1993 US Open – Women's singles

 Steffi Graf defeated Helena Suková in the final, 6–3, 6–3 to win the women's singles tennis title at the 1993 US Open.
-It was her third US Open title.
-This marked Suková's fourth and final appearance in a major final, finishing runner-up each time.
-With the win, Graf became the first player (male or female) to achieve a second Surface Slam.
-This was also the first time that both finalists were from Europe.
+It was her third US Open title and 14th major singles title overall.
+This marked Suková's fourth and last appearance in a major final, finishing runner-up each time.
+With the win, Graf became the first player (male or female) to achieve the Surface Slam twice.

 Monica Seles was the two-time reigning champion, but was unable to participate due to her on-court stabbing in April 1993.

 Seeds

 The seeded players are listed below.
 Steffi Graf is the champion; others show the round in which they were eliminated.